dexX7/guarded-atomic-swaps/README.md

 While it is possible to change the desired amount of bitcoins by modifying the swap transaction, the amount of tokens for sale is fixed, based on the amount of tokens sent to the locked destination.

+##### 5.2.
+No escrow of bitcoins:

+In it's current form, the system is intended for selling tokens for bitcoins, but not bitcoins for tokens.

+This is due to the fact that the Bitcoin protocol is not "token aware".
+However, it is thinkable to use oracles to detect token carrying transactions at some point in the future, at the cost of less control and full trust in the oracles.

 6. Risks
 --------